-Arie Luyendyk Jr. Facing Backlash For April Fool’s Joke Regarding Lauren Burnham’s Pregnancy
+Arie Luyendyk, Jr. Facing Backlash For April Fools’ Joke Regarding Lauren Burnham’s Pregnancy

-When you’re one of the most hated Bachelor‘s in history, it’s probably best to take extra care in crafting your tweets and jokes.
-Unfortunately for Arie Luyendyk Jr., his current April Fool’s Joke wasn’t as funny as he anticipated it would be.
+When you’re one of the most hated Bachelors in history, it’s probably best to take extra care in crafting your tweets and jokes.
+Unfortunately for Arie Luyendyk, Jr., his current April Fools’ Joke wasn’t as funny as he anticipated it would be.

 According to E!
-News, Arie tweeted out a photo of his fiancé and Bachelor runner-up/winner Lauren Burnham with a baby bump and let his followers know he and his lady had a bun in the oven.
+News, Arie tweeted out a photo of his fiancé and Bachelor runner-up/winner Lauren Burnham with a baby bump and let his followers know that he and his lady had a bun in the oven.
 The photo only showed Lauren’s torso and a large engagement ring as she sported a tight maroon dress which showcased the bump.

 “Secrets finally out, we have a bunny in the oven,” he captioned the tweet.